Next Bright Cycle Camp: March, 2019

 Get ready for the European summer cycling season,or just catch up with your riding buddies over a fantastic weekend of riding and camaraderie.

 Independent arrival at accommodation from 2pm.
 For those who arrive early we will have a short warm-up ride departing at 3-4.30pm.
-This will be followed by a cycle specific recovery stretch session at 5-6pm.
-Evening seminar focused on performance nutrition and group dinner will complete Day 1.
+This will be followed by a cycle specific recovery stretch/yoga session at 5-6pm.
+Group dinner will complete Day 1.
 Meals: Dinner

-Following an early breakfast we depart for our second ride.
-Today we head out for an 110km loop ride departing and returning to our accommodation.
-The ride will follow Stage 2 of the Tour of Bright and include The Rosewhite Gap Hill Climb (profile by cyclingprofiles.com.au); and Tawonga Gap Climb (profile by cyclingprofiles.com.au).
-Upon our return, you can relax in the picturesque surrounds of our accommodation or take part in a stretch session before a group dinner.
+Following an early breakfast we depart for the 110km climb to Mt Hotham.
+Upon our return, you can relax in the picturesque surrounds of our accommodation, or take part in a stretch session before a group dinner.
 Meals: Breakfast & Dinner

 Following an early breakfast we depart for our final ride, to Mt Buffalo (profile by cyclingprofiles.com.au).
-We have organised a late check out of 2pm to allow you to pack and have a shower before your departure.
-Meals: Breakfast,
+We have organised a late check out to allow you to pack and have a shower before your departure.
+Meals: Breakfast

 My Bright Training Camp experience by Ali Rastgou